AlexOlivierAU/xoohoox/STREAMLIT_VISUALIZATION.md

 4. **Use insights** to plan your backend API development
 5. **Customize colors** or add new visualizations as needed

-Your database is now beautifully visualized with interactive, professional graphs! 🎉
+Your laboratory database is now beautifully visualized with interactive, professional graphs! 🎉